yjp20/prism/docs/guides/08-multiple-documents.md

 ```

 This configuration will allow access to the first Prism instance on `localhost:8080/app_1` and the second instance on `localhost:8080/app_2` endpoint.
-Also, please mind that the provided `Caddyfile` only serves illustrative purposes and hence should not be considered complete nor production-ready.
+Also, the provided `Caddyfile` only serves illustrative purposes and hence shouldn't be considered complete nor production-ready.

 ## Running the cluster

-Let's first place the aforementioned files under the same directory - here `prism-multi-example`.
+First, place the aforementioned files under the same directory - here `prism-multi-example`.

 ```
 prism-multi-example